codecov/codecov-javascript-bundler-plugins/.changeset/eleven-deers-divide.md

 ---
-"@codecov/standalone-analyzer": minor
+"@codecov/bundle-analyzer": minor
 ---

-Add support for no-bundler through new Standalone Analyzer library and CLI
+Add support for no-bundler through new Bundle Analyzer library and CLI